-- Nominated additional fee-for-service activities. - Completed sample returned by institutions to the Social Research Centre by the due date of 29 October. - Ensure all contact details and course details are correct for the sample member, that is, the email, phone number and other details align with correct name.
-A simple way to check is manually review a selection of records at the top, in the middle and at the bottom of your sample. - Minimised respondent burden by considering other potentially conflicting surveys of the graduate population. - Sent pre-survey awareness raising correspondence to graduates. - Prepared social media, newsletters, etc and liaised with Alumni for promotion. - Liaised with your IT team to ensure whitelisting is in place.
-Note if this is not done the delivery of the survey invitation and reminder emails to your graduates may be impacted. - Advised the Social Research Centre of any possible contextual issues that should be considered as part of survey deployment.
+- □ Nominated additional fee-for-service activities. - u Submitted your institution's sample file by the due date. - Ensured all contact details and course details were correct for the sample member, that is, the email, phone number and other details align with correct name.
+A simple way to check is manually review a selection of records at the top, in the middle and at the bottom of your sample. - Minimised respondent burden by considering other potentially conflicting surveys of the graduate population. - □ Sent pre-survey awareness raising correspondence to graduates. - D Prepared social media, newsletters, etc and liaised with Alumni for promotion. - □ Liaised with your IT team to ensure whitelisting is in place.
+Note if this is not done the delivery of the survey invitation and reminder emails to your graduates may be impacted. - □ Advised the Social Research Centre of any possible contextual issues that should be considered as part of survey deployment.